Wi-Fi technology has advanced greatly, as has its protection. The latest standard, WPA3, is designed to keep your network safer than ever.

 Enhanced Encryption and Authentication

-Additionally, the authentication process has been refined to reduce the risk of brute-force attacks.
-The SAE protocol creates a secure handshake, even with simpler passwords.
-This makes it harder for unauthorized users to gain access to your network.
+The authentication process has also been refined to reduce the risk of brute-force attacks.
+The SAE protocol creates a secure handshake, even with simpler passwords, making it harder for unauthorized users to gain access to your network.

 Reduction in Offline Dictionary Attacks